vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/OmniaCluster/BuildingCluster/Storage/BeeGFS.rst

 .. note:: BeeGFS services over RDMA is only supported on RHEL 8.3 and above due to limitations on BeeGFS.
 When setting up your cluster with RDMA support, check the BeeGFS documentation to provide appropriate values in ``input/storage_config.yml``.

-* If the cluster runs Rocky Linux, ensure that versions running are compatible by checking our `support matrix <../../../../../Overview/SupportMatrix/OperatingSystems/Rocky.html>`_.

 **Installing the BeeGFS client via Omnia**

 After the required parameters are filled in ``input/storage_config.yml``, Omnia installs BeeGFS on all nodes while executing the ``storage.yml`` playbook.